-Justice Department Proposes Weakening Social Media's Legal Shield
+Trump Warns Social Media As Justice Department Aims To Weaken Tech's Legal Shield

+Republicans have long argued that the platforms censor conservative voices, without offering clear evidence to support their claims.
+Trump repeated those accusations on Wednesday.

+"At the urging of the radical left, these platforms have become intolerant of diverse political views and abusive toward their own users," he said.

-The Justice Department has asked Congress to pass legislation holding online platforms such as Facebook and Twitter more accountable for what their users post, in the Trump administration's latest salvo against social media companies.
+The president's comments came on the same day the Justice Department asked Congress to pass legislation holding companies such as Facebook, Twitter and Google more accountable for what is shared on their platforms.

 The proposed changes would reshape Section 230 of the Communications Decency Act of 1996, which has long protected websites from lawsuits over the content users post, and the decisions the companies make about moderating or removing content.